Stuycs-K/finalprojectapcs-4-zhou-amy-cai-cody/DEVLOG-Cody.md

 ### 2025-05-27 - UML and Code Skeletons

 Created the fourth version of our UML diagram according to today's suggestions in class.
 Added code skeletons according to new methods/plan of attack for the sim.

+### 2025-05-28 - Source and Wave Class

+After thinking about how we will produce spherical waves, I added a Source class for the source of the wavefronts and reworked the Wave class.
+These updates were also added to the UML.